This course achieved 90% student satisfaction in the most recent National Student Survey.

 The broad variety of possible degrees, i.e. subject combinations, are distinctive to the University of Stirling and enable students to choose subjects according to their genuine interests.
 These include, for example, the often chosen Single Honours Spanish and Joint Honours French and Spanish, but can also comprise most other disciplines, such as Business, Journalism or Marketing and Spanish, Intercultural Studies and languages.
 From Spanish and Latin American Studies students Stirling requires a mandatory semester (not a year) abroad (ERASMUS), which may be complemented by a professional year in a Spanish-speaking country (British Council).

 Honours students of Spanish are required to spend a period of residence abroad, usually in Semester 6, studying at a Spanish-speaking university.
 In certain degrees, including Single Honours Spanish, the whole of Semesters 5 and 6 can be spent at a Spanish university.
 There are ERASMUS exchange agreements with the Universities of Barcelona, Léon, Santander, Navarra, Córdoba, Granada and Santiago de Compostela.
-In Latin America, there are exchange agreements with Mexico City and Santiago de Chile.
+In Latin America, there are exchange agreements with Mexico City, Santiago de Chile and Cordoba in Argentina.

 In addition you also have the option of working for a year abroad between Semesters 4 and 5, which students often spend in paid employment, typically as a language assistant teaching English in a school.

 - Spanish for All: beginners without previous knowledge as well as those who have learned Spanish already can start studying the language from their first semester.